LuxoftSDL/sdl_evolution/proposals/NNNN-replace-pthread-implementation-with-threads-from-cpp11.md

 ## Introduction

-Replacing pthreds with std::thread will make the code more platform-independent.
-That will simplify build, support and porting of the code to various platforms
+Replacing [pthreads](https://man7.org/linux/man-pages/man7/pthreads.7.html) with [std::thread](https://www.cplusplus.com/reference/thread/thread/) will make the code more platform-independent.
+That will simplify build, support and porting of the code to various platforms.

 ## Motivation

-Currently we using pthread (in POSIX systems) for thread works.
-It is a C library, and was not designed with some issues critical to C++ in mind, most importantly object lifetimes and exceptions.
+Currently we are using pthread library (in POSIX systems) for working with threads.
+It is a C library, and was not designed with some issues critical to C++ in mind like an object lifetimes and exceptions.

-C++11 standart library provides some classes, functions and primitives having a single interface for work with threads:
+C++11 standard library provides some classes, functions and primitives having a single interface for work with threads:
  - class thread as an abstraction for a thread of execution.
  - several classes and class templates for mutexes and locks, intending RAII2 to be used for their management and locking strategies, e.g., `std::recursive_mutex`, `std::timed_mutex`; `std::unique_lock`; `std::defer_lock`, `std::try_to_lock`.
  - function and class templates to create callable objects which are integrated into the thread facilities.